NRCHKB/NRCHKB.github.io/content/wiki/discover-more/contribution.md

 ## Adding contributor

-Once you edit or add any content feel free to add yourself to contributors.
+Once you edit or add any content you will be added to contributors list.

-1. In specific page add your name (case sensitive) to the end of array `contributors: ["Shaquu", "crxporter"]`
-2. If you want you can create your profile page in `content/contributors`
+If you want you can create your profile page in `content/contributors`

 * Use [this](https://github.com/NRCHKB/NRCHKB.github.io/blob/master/content/contributors/shaquu/_index.md) as an example.